By Tom Veatch

 For example, stake future donations to politicians based on adherence to a principle-based position.
 If they vote against, the stake is lost to the politician and perhaps shifted to their opponent or another advocate for that cause.

-For example, measure a politician's alignment with your principles by how much they have staked on adherence to, or successful outcomes measured by, that principled position.
-If they have skin in the game, they will surely make the right thing happen.
+For example, measure a politician's alignment with your principles by how much they have staked on adherence to that principled position, or on successful outcomes measured by that principle.
+If the politicians have skin in the game, they will surely make the right thing happen.

 For example, stake some value to your own unwillingness to cooperate with corrupt officials; if you have to pay a bribe to them then the stake goes to an anti-corruption fund.